Domains of commutative C*-subalgebras: C*-algebras

+\begin{lemma} Let $X$ be compact Hausdorff, and let $p_1,\ldots,p_n$ be projections in $C(X)$.
+Then $C^*(p_1,\ldots,p_n)$ is a finite-dimensional subalgebra of $C(X)$, and is spanned by all finite products of elements in the set $\{p_1,\ldots,p_n,1\}$. \end{lemma} \begin{proof} Let $S$ be the collection of all finite products of $p_1,\ldots,p_n$ and $1$.
+Since $C(X)$ is commutative, the $p_i$ mutually commute, and moreover, since they are idempotent, it follows that $S$ must be finite.
+As a consequence, $S$ is closed under the multiplication.
+Since all projections are self-adjoint and commute, their products should be self-adjoint, too, hence $S$ is closed under the involution $a\mapsto a^*$.
+Now let $V$ be the span of $S$.
+Then $V$ is finite-dimensional, and since $S$ is closed under the multiplication and the involution, it follows that $V$ is a *-subalgebra of $C(X)$, which is finite-dimensional, hence topologically closed.
+Thus $V$ is a C*-subalgebra of $C(X)$ containing the projections $p_1,\ldots,p_n$, hence it must contain $C^*(p_1,\ldots,p_n)$.
+Since the latter must contain $S$, hence also $V$, we find that $V=C^*(p_1,\ldots,p_n)$.
+We conclude that $C^*(p_1,\ldots,p_n)$ must be finite-dimensional. \end{proof}

-\begin{lem} The following are equivalent for a compact Hausdorff space $X$: \begin{itemize} \item $C(X)$ is approximately finite-dimensional; \item $X$ is totally disconnected; \item $C(X)=\overline{\bigcup D_i}$ for a directed set $\{D_i\}$ of finite-dimensional C*-subalgebras of $C(X)$. \end{itemize} \end{lem} \begin{proof} Assume $C(X)$ is approximately finite-dimensional and let $x,y\in X$ be distinct points.
+\begin{proposition} The following are equivalent for a compact Hausdorff space $X$: \begin{itemize} \item[(1)] $C(X)$ is approximately finite-dimensional; \item[(2)] $C(X)$ is locally approximately finite-dimensional; \item[(3)] $X$ is totally disconnected. \item[(4)] $C(X)$ is generated by its projections; \end{itemize} \end{proposition} \begin{proof} We already showed that a C*-algebra is locally approximately finite-dimensional if it is approximately finite-dimensional, which yields (1)$\implies$(2).
+For (2)$\implies$(3), assume that $C(X)$ is locally approximately finite-dimensional, and let $x,y\in X$ be distinct points.
 Urysohn's lemma gives $f\in C(X)$ with $f(x)=1\neq 0=f(y)$.
-By Definition~\ref{def:af}, there exist a finite-dimensional C*-subalgebra $B$ and $g\in B$ with $\|f-g\|<\frac{1}{2}$.
+Then there exist a finite-dimensional C*-subalgebra $B$ and $g\in B$ with $\|f-g\|<\frac{1}{2}$.
 This implies that $g(x)\neq g(y)$.
-Since $B$ is finite-dimensional, Lemma \ref{lem:topologicalconditionoffinitedimensionalsubalgebra} below makes the set $\{ y \in X \mid \forall f \in B \colon f(x)=f(y) \}$ clopen.
+Since $B$ is finite-dimensional, Lemma \ref{lem:topologicalconditionoffinitedimensionalsubalgebra} below makes the set $\{ z \in X \mid \forall h \in B \colon h(x)=h(z) \}$ clopen.
 Hence $x$ and $y$ cannot share a connected component, and $X$ is totally disconnected.

-Next, let $X$ be totally disconnected.
+Next we show (3)$\implies$(4), so let $X$ be totally disconnected.
 Distinct points $x,y\in X$ induce a clopen subset $C\subseteq X$ containing $x$ but not $y$.
-Hence the characteristic function of $C$ is continuous, and thus a projection.
-So the projections of $C(X)$ separate $X$.
-It follows from the Stone--Weierstrass theorem that the projections span an algebra $B$ that is dense in $C(X)$.
-Let $D_i$ be the algebras spanned by finitely many projections and $1_X$.
-This clearly gives a directed family that consists solely of finite-dimensional C*-subalgebras and has least upper bound $B$, so $\overline{\bigcup D_i}=C(X)$.
-Finally, if there is a directed set of finite-dimensional C*-subalgebras whose union lies dense in $C(X)$, it follows easily that $C(X)$ is approximately finite-dimensional. \end{proof}
+Now, the characteristic function of $C$ is continuous, and is therefore a projection, which clearly attains different values on $x$ and $y$.
+Thus the projections of $C(X)$ separate $X$.
+It follows from the Stone--Weierstrass theorem~\cite[Theorem 3.4.14]{kadisonringrose:oa1} that the projections span an algebra $B$ that is dense in $C(X)$, hence $C(X)$ is generated by its projections.